sisoe24/Nuke-Tools/README.md

   - BlinkScript support.
 - Nuke Python Stubs for an auto-complete feature.
 - Commands for executing Nuke instances via the terminal with default or optional arguments.
+  - Inject paths to `NUKE_PATH` only for current Nuke session.

 ## 1.2.
 Requirements